Share Holding Pattern: Definition, Meaning and Analysis

 Tells You If the Company Is Trusted:

 If big banks or foreign companies own shares, it’s a sign they think the company will grow.
-They only invest after carefully evaluating everything.
+They only invest after carefully evaluating all the factors.

 For example, if a famous bank buys shares in a company, it’s like a teacher giving a gold star to a student it means the company is doing something right.